ly0va/beastvault/README.md

 > [!TIP]
 > You can insert an empty adversary template by using the `Insert adversary template` command.

+> [!IMPORTANT]
+> Do not use `TAB` in stat blocks.
+The indents for features must be manually indented with spaces.

 ---

+### Build encounters

-Build out full encounters in a canvas and track their HP & stress during a session.
+Build out full encounters (works in a canvas too!) and track their HP & stress during a session.
 Marked HP & stress are preserved even after you close Obsidian.

 ![Canvas encounter](./media/encounter.gif)